tttom/MacroMax/python/README.md

 Back reflections can be suppressed by e.g. linearly increasing the imaginary part of the permittivity with depth into a boundary with a thickness of a few wavelengths.

 ### Defining the source
-The coherent source is defined by an oscillating current density, to model e.g. an incident laser beam.
+The coherent source is defined by as a spatially-variant current density.
-It is sufficient to define its phase, amplitude, and the direction as a function the spatial coordinates; alongside the angular frequency, omega, of the coherent source.
+Although the current density may be non-zero in all of space, it is more common to define a source at one of the edges of the volume, to model e.g. an incident laser beam;
+or even as a single voxel, to simulate a dipole emitter.
+The source density can be specified as a complex number, indicating the phase and amplitude of the current at each point.
+If an extended source is defined, care should be taken so that the source currents constructively interfere in the desired direction.
+I.e. the current density at neighboring voxels should have a phase difference matching the k-vector in the background medium.
-To avoid issues with numerical precision, the current density is multiplied by the angular frequency, omega, and the vacuum permeability, mu_0.
-The source values is proportional to the current density, J, and related as follows: S = i omega mu_0 J with units of rad s^-1 H m^-1 A m^-2 = rad V m^-3.
+Optionally, instead of a current density, the internally-used source distribution may be specified directly.
+It is related to the current density as follows: `S = i omega mu_0 J` with units of rad s^-1 H m^-1 A m^-2 = rad V m^-3, where `omega` is the angular frequency, and `mu_0` is the vacuum permeability, mu_0.

 The source distribution is stored as a complex ndarray with 1+N dimensions.
 The first dimension contains the current 3D direction and amplitude for each voxel.
 The complex argument indicates the relative phase at each voxel.

 ### Calculating the electromagnetic light field
 Once the ````macromax```` module is imported, the solution satisfying the macroscopic Maxwell's equations is calculated by calling: